VincentWei/MiniGUI/README.md

 not apply to any entity on the Exception List published by Beijing FMSoft Technologies Co., Ltd.

-If you or the entity you represent is listed on the Exception List, the above open source or free software license does not apply to you or the entity you represent.
+If you are or the entity you represent is listed on the Exception List, the above open source or free software license does not apply to you or the entity you represent.
 Regardless of the purpose, you should not use the software in any way whatsoever, including but not limited to